CAT FAQ's

 What is CAT?

 The Common Admission Test (CAT) is a national level management aptitude test for aspirants to make a career in management and business administration.
 This computer-based exam assesses the aptitude of graduates who intend to pursue management education.
 The exam can be taken in English and the minimum eligibility requirement is a bachelor’s degree with at least 50%.
-CAT exams are usually held once a year, usually in November and December (forenoon and afternoon).
+CAT is held once a year, usually on the last Sunday of November.

 What is the Test Structure for CAT?